Muso Gonnosuke Jinja & Kamado Jinja at the foot of Mount Homan, near Dazaifu, Kyushu Japan

 Takayama, the senior of the three students of Shiraishi, died in the 1930s leaving Shimizu with a position of great influence in the SMR-scene as the senior-most student of Shiriashi, (Otofuji being his junior), that would last up to his death in 1978.

-Although Otofuji was one of Shiraishis top-students he was unable to assume the role that Shimizu had held in Tokyo.
 By the 1970s the Tokyo and Fukuoka SMR-communities had fully developed into separate branches with their own leaders.
-Unlike Otofuji, Shimizu was a senior of both the Fukuoka and Tokyo SMR, with great knowledge and influence over both.
+Shimizu was a senior of both the Fukuoka and Tokyo SMR, with great knowledge and influence over both.

 Otofuji Ichizo (1899–1998) [16]